-Inmates at California Medical Facility (CMF) showed their appreciation to the mental health team there by holding a poetry reading in their honor.
+Incarcerated residents at California Medical Facility (CMF) showed their appreciation to the mental health team with a poetry reading.

 “You have all decided to work here, in this setting, with these people, in this situation – what were you thinking?” ribbed Carla Hunt, a recreational therapist at the Vacaville prison.
 She was addressing a crowd of physicians, therapists and administrators assembled for “Voices,” a first-of-its-kind poetry event at the institution.
 “It’s difficult work.
 It’s challenging work.
 And it is profoundly important work that we do here, to bear witness while people find their way in life.”

-Clifton Freeman, an inmate and talented poet, set aside his nerves to read a statement from the group before sharing his original poetry.
+Clifton Freeman, one of the CMF residents and talented poet, set aside his nerves to read a statement from the group before sharing his original poetry.

 “The reason we call our performing group Voices is because we want to be the voice of so many mentally ill people who are always misunderstood and feared,” he said.
 “We are seen as being other than human, or so-called normal.
 Calling ourselves Voices was a powerful way for us to express ourselves and to reach others.
 We hope others can find their own voice without fear of misunderstanding.”

 Each Friday, the small group of men gathers inside CMF’s Enhanced Outpatient Program (EOP) facility.
-Under Hunt’s guidance, they pen beautiful works of poetry that come alive through vibrant imagery, keen word choice and the knowledge that flowing underneath it all are real experiences that have shaped the author.
+Under Hunt’s guidance, they pen works of poetry using vibrant imagery and keen word choices.
+Flowing underneath it all are real experiences that have shaped the author.

 “This gives us an opportunity to let out our inner thoughts,” shared Carl Perryman.
 “Things from the past, and present, to be able to gaze upon ourselves and see what experiences we went through in life.
 It also gives us an opportunity to connect with brothers who are having the same thoughts, feelings that we do.”

 “When we come to this group, we see a different side of everybody,” reflected Bruce Williams.
-“I watch the masks come off, I watch the defenses go down and the shields go down – all of the protection, the armor we wear outside of the class in order to deal with the prison situation.”
+“I watch the masks come off, defenses go down.
+(We drop) the armor we wear outside of the class in order to deal with the prison situation.”

-Though general recreation has long been offered at CMF, Hunt shared that Voices was one of the first new, structured recreational therapy groups to open at CMF, and thanked the administration and staff for their support that has resulted in the implementation of many new, goal-centered recreational therapy groups.
+Though general recreation has long been offered, Hunt said Voices was one of the first new, structured recreational therapy groups to open at CMF.
+Hunt thanked the administration and staff for their support, resulting in many new, goal-centered recreational therapy groups.

-While general recreation in and of itself is important, recreational therapy goes much deeper by allowing a professional to assess the needs of a subject, and then use a creative activity, such as writing, to address treatment goals.
+While general recreation is important, recreational therapy goes much deeper by allowing a professional to assess a person’s needs.
+Then, using a creative activity such as writing, addresses treatment goals.

-“What they are really doing is putting words to what their life has brought them so far, and trying to make some sense of it,” she explained.
-“They’re trying to sort of come to terms with their life, with their band of brothers here who have their back.
-It’s kind of a rare, precious thing that happens in prison, this kind of trust, and really it’s an honor for me to be part of it.”
+“What they are really doing is putting words to what their life has brought them so far, while trying to make some sense of it,” she explained.
+“They’re trying to come to terms with their life, with their band of brothers here who have their back.
+It’s kind of a rare, precious thing that happens in prison, this kind of trust.
+Really it’s an honor for me to be part of it.”

 The men of Voices are quick to give credit to Hunt for supporting and encouraging them to write, and for providing a safe space in which to go outside their comfort zones in a positive way.

-Marlon Walkwek also hopes to inspire others through his poetry and contribute to fostering a positive atmosphere, even inside prison walls.
+Marlon Walkwek is also inspiring others through poetry, fostering a positive atmosphere, even inside prison walls.

 “I write because I like to reflect lives in a positive way,” he said.
 “I’ve had to overcome the negative.
 I’ve faced a little adversity, but it’s inspiring.
 I had to get back to being myself.
-And I’m finding myself now, and I’m trying to let others live through me and just say what I feel and have it be instrumental to change.”
+And I’m finding myself now, trying to let others live through me and just say what I feel.
+It is instrumental to change.”

 “To me, it’s an escape,” said Michael Shannon.
 “It allows me to deal with feelings that I otherwise wouldn’t be able to deal with.
 Instead of just holding them in, I express them, and it gives me relief.”

-That sentiment was reflected by each member of Voices, who one by one shared the reasons they write, and the healing they have found within the walls of CMF.
-To a man, the poets shared how their prison experience is compounded by the fact that they are in EOP, but Voices helps them connect with one another, and themselves, in a way that reminds them at the end of the day, they are still people.
+Voices members each shared the reasons they write poetry, and the healing they found at CMF.
+To a man, the poets shared how their prison experience is compounded by the fact that they are in EOP.
+Even so, Voices helps them connect with one another, and themselves, reminding them they are still people.

 “After 25 years in prison, language has become my wellspring of inspiration and energy,” said Paul Adams.
 “When I delve into that world, it helps me get in touch with that humanness that I crave.”

-As the reading wrapped up, audience members thanked the poets not only for sharing their words during the event, but also for being brave enough to put pen to paper each week and share a part of themselves with the group.
-Hunt emphasized that her role is not to dictate what the men write, but to allow them the space and encouragement to thrive.
+As the reading wrapped up, audience members thanked the poets for sharing their words during the event.
+They also commended them on being brave enough to put pen to paper each week, sharing part of themselves.
+Hunt said her role is not to dictate what resident write, but to offer encouragement to thrive.